 - Applying local heat with a gel pack or hot water bottle.

-- Choose proper footwear which offers comfort, support and utility in mind.
+- Choose proper footwear, which offers comfort, support, and utility.

 - Stretch the muscles on the affected side.